tomwhartung/jmws_accoutrements/doc/ubuntu/2025d-fresh_install_ubuntu_24.04-barbara/1-fresh_install_ubuntu_24.04-barbara.md

 - Copied `/etc/fstab` and `/etc/hosts` to the *`2023-32A`* thumb drive in `for_barbara-24.04b-ubuntu/etc`

-# Fresh install of Ubuntu Linux 24.04 on barbara
+# Fresh Install of Ubuntu Linux 24.04 on barbara

 ## Starting With These Initial Options